 In September 2014, the Sheridan City Council approved an agreement to partner with the Corps on a feasibility study to evaluate possible ecosystem restoration solutions along the creeks.
 The feasibility study is being conducted under Section 1135 of the Water Resources Development Act of 1986.
 This authority allows the Corps to modify existing Corps projects for improvement of the environment.
 During the feasibility phase, the Corps will ask the public for its input on the project and conduct a variety of detailed environmental, economic, and engineering analyses to develop possible solutions to restore the creeks.
 The feasibility phase is expected to last approximately three years.

-The study area will be divided into four primary reaches:
+The study area is divided into four primary reaches:

 - Little Goose Creek Reach – Begins near Sheltered Acres Park and ends in downtown Sheridan just upstream of the concrete-lined channel near an old railroad bridge in the general area of Broadway Street and A Street.

 - Big Goose Creek Reach – Extends from Kendrick Park to the confluence with Little Goose Creek at Mill Park.

 - Downtown Reach – Encompasses roughly four blocks of the Little Goose Creek through downtown Sheridan, beginning near Broadway Street and extending west to the confluence with Big Goose Creek at Mill Park.

 - Goose Creek Reach – Extends from the confluence of Little Goose Creek and Big Goose Creek at Mill Park to the north to Highway 337 (Fort Road).